shkuznetsov/machinegun/README.md

 mg.load(() => new Promise((resolve, reject) => process.nextTick(resolve)));
 ```

+If the callback is called with a falsy argument or the promise rejects, an `error` event is emitted with an error value or a rejection reason respectively as an argument.
+If `giveUpOnError` was set to `true` the machinegun also gives up, i.e. emits `giveUp` event with the same argument and cancels any subsequent tasks.

 #### `.fire()`

 Starts tasks execution in case `fireImmediately` was set to `false` or if the execution was previously paused with `.ceaseFire()`.
 Causes the machinegun to emit `fire` event.